 Step 1: Define Clear Goals for Your Survey

-• Are you trying to reduce wait times, improve provider communication, enhance post-discharge care, or meet CMS compliance?
+Are you trying to reduce wait times, improve provider communication, enhance post-discharge care, or meet CMS compliance? - Which touchpoints need focus?

-• Will the data be used for internal quality improvement, public reporting, or regulatory compliance?
+Will the insights drive internal quality improvement, support public reporting, or ensure regulatory compliance?

 Step 2: Choose the Right Survey Type